Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 November 2024 15.31.26 UTC
+- WIB: Jumat, 15 November 2024 16.26.47 UTC
-- WITA: Jumat, 15 November 2024 16.31.26 UTC
+- WITA: Jumat, 15 November 2024 17.26.47 UTC
-- WIT: Jumat, 15 November 2024 17.31.26 UTC
+- WIT: Jumat, 15 November 2024 18.26.47 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship